How to create your own testing environment using the command line tool Vagrant

 C:Userstest>vagrant --version Vagrant 1.7.4

-Try starting up a virtual environment
+Try setting up a virtual environment

-box file can be obtained from below.
+Box files can be obtained from the following sources:

 Official: Discover Vagrant Boxes | Atlas by HashiCorpUnofficial

-By the way, you can also create your own box file.
+By the way, you can also create your own box file

-First, let's download the box file.
+First, download the box file

-$ vagrant box add centos70 https://github.com/tommy-muehle/puppet-vagrant-boxes/releases/download/1.1.0/centos-7.0-x86_64.box ==> box: Box file was not detected as metadata .
-Adding it directly... ==> box: Adding box 'centos70' (v0) for provider: box: Downloading: https://github.com/tommy-muehle/puppet-vagrant-boxes/releases/download/1.1 .0/centos-7.0-x86_64.box box: ==> box: Successfully added box 'centos70' (v0) for 'virtualbox'!
+$ vagrant box add centos70 https://github.com/tommy-muehle/puppet-vagrant-boxes/releases/download/1.1.0/centos-7.0-x86_64.box ==> box: Box file was not detected as metadata.
+Adding it directly... ==> box: Adding box 'centos70' (v0) for provider: box: Downloading: https://github.com/tommy-muehle/puppet-vagrant-boxes/releases/download/1.1.0/centos-7.0-x86_64.box box: ==> box: Successfully added box 'centos70' (v0) for 'virtualbox'!

-Check if box is downloaded.
+Check if the box is downloaded

 $ vagrant box list centos70 (virtualbox, 0)

-You can confirm that a box named "centos70" has been downloaded.
+You can confirm that a box named "centos70" has been downloaded

-Next, create a definition file based on box.
+Next, create a definition file based on the box.

 $ vagrant init centos70 A `Vagrantfile` has been placed in this directory.
 You are now ready to `vagrant up` your first virtual environment!
 Please read the comments in the Vagrantfile as well as documentation on `vagrantup.com` for more information on using Vagrant.